Pompeo assures Philippines of U.S. protection in event of sea conflict

 He added: “We are very assured, we are very confident that United States has, in the words of Secretary Pompeo, and in the words of President Trump to our president, ‘we have your back’.”

-Writing by Martin Petty; Editing by Simon Cameron-Moore
+Writing by Martin Petty; Additional reporting by Ben Blanchard in BEIJING; Editing by Simon Cameron-Moore and Nick Macfie